Politics of North Dakota: 1889 to 1904

 North Dakota began as a Republican Party stronghold upon its foundation in 1889, with John Miller elected as governor.
 In 1890, however, an insurgency by the Farmers Alliance created an Independent Party to challenge the "McKenzie Gang" that dominated the Republican Party.
 The state's Democratic Party at the time was very weak, so it fused with the Independent Party and the combination, known as the Democratic-Independent Party, virtually took over the state's government overnight in the 1892 elections.
 Governor Eli C. D. Shortridge, Lieutenant Governor Elmer D. Wallace, Attorney General William H. Standish, Insurance Commissioner James Cudhie, State Auditor Arthur W. Porter, State Treasurer Knud J. Nomland, and Superintendent of Public Instruction Laura J. Eisenhuth were all part of the D-I party and were all elected in 1892.
 The only state office not taken over was the Secretary of State, which remained in Republican control.
 The D-I control was short-lived, however, as all of the mentioned officials were defeated by Republicans in 1894.

-In 1896 Populist Party candidate John W. Leedy was elected governor.
-He pushed through reforms such as establishment of small rural banks.
-He did not run for re-election.
+In 1896, Republican Frank A. Briggs was elected governor, followed by Joseph M. Devine upon Briggs's death in office.
+Fellow Republican Frederick B. Fancher was elected thereafter.

 While the Republican control over the next several years was criticized by Progressives, the state made strides in industrial development.
 Large lignite mines opened near Beulah and Wilton, and brickworks and flour mills soon opened throughout the state.
 The railroad industry also boomed in the state during this period, and many cities were formed along the tracks.